 – Sally Phillips

-What Is Glass Child Syndrome?
+What Is a Glass Child?

-This term refers to the siblings of disabled children, whose parents may overlook the healthy siblings while caring for the special child, having mental, cognitive or physical disabilities.
+This term refers to the siblings of disabled children, whose parents may overlook the healthy siblings while caring for the special child, having mental, cognitive, or physical disabilities.
 The adjective ‘glass’ describes that parents who are consumed by the needs of the special child, tend to see right through the healthy siblings.
 A glass child becomes forgotten and invisible in this whole picture of a struggling family.

 Struggles In The Life Of The Glass Child

-Contrary to the word “glass” child, such a child maybe anything but fragile or breakable.
+Contrary to the word “glass” child, such a child may be anything but fragile or breakable.

-1. Loneliness And Sense Of Neglection
+3. Loneliness And Sense Of Neglection

 The most a glass child gets to sit with his parents is in the waiting area of a hospital while his disabled child is being looked at by the doctor.
-Even then he may not have his parents attention who are occupied by health concerns for their special child.
+Even then he may not have his parent’s attention who are occupied by health concerns for their special child.

-From not having his parents with him on the sports day to receiving his appreciation award without family on the annual day of school, a glass child maybe left alone to celebrate his achievements.
+From not having his parents with him on the sports day to receiving his appreciation award without family on the annual day of school, a glass child may be left alone to celebrate his achievements.

-2. Prefers To Keep His Burden Off His Parents’ Shoulder
+4. Prefers To Keep His Burden Off His Parents’ Shoulder

 Most of the time he has to take care of his own needs because he realizes his parents have a lot on their plates already and it would be too much to ask if he wants to discuss his school problems with them.